anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-3-individual.md

   * Docstrings exist for all methods

-### Mastery
+### Exemplary
 * All the Proficiency criteria are met
 * Functionality:
   * Data is well-curated from the original dataset, with no extraneous data that isn't used by the query
   * Data types are well-chosen for the dataset
-  * Data tables (if used) contain little to no overlap (higher degree of normalization)
 * Design:
   * Code is strongly self-documenting.
-   * Code contains excellent and appropriate comments.
-   * Design of individual methods is strong (parameters, return values, responsibilities).
-   * There is a strong connection between the method signatures and the high-level actions of the website audience (which in turn strongly match the queries).
+  * Function/method docstrings all provide the required information (i.e. functionality, arguments if applicable)
+  * Function/method signatures match the SQL queries (i.e. `get_events_by_type()` correspond to a SQL query that selects all events of that type)
-   * Column names strongly signify the data they contain
+  * Column names strongly signify the data they contain (e.g. clear names, no obscure acronyms)